nbalduzzi/haufe-challenge-app/README.md

 2. [redux-saga](https://redux-saga.js.org/) - For helping to handle the side effects and have control of the tasks and executions
 3. [react-router / react-router-dom](https://reactrouter.com/) - To handle the routing and history.

+# Considerations

+1. The `.env.production` file is in the repository and the information inside is the same as `.env.development` for challenge purpose, but this must not be like this.
+The production enviroment variables must be in some `vpc` or some secured storage and encrypted, and must be injected (or replaced) on deploy step.

 # Plugins

 1. [Infinite Scoll](https://www.npmjs.com/package/react-infinite-scroller) plugin for loading the characters by scrolling down.